jmh3434/java-precourse/Precourse Java.md

 -   jump()

 Not all people can jump.
 In this example, only some people can jump -- only athletes can jump.
-For this example, other types of people can't jump.
-(Obviously non athlete's can jump, but this is just a good imaginary example!)
+For example, other types of people can't jump.
+(Obviously non athletes can jump, but this is just a good imaginary example!)